wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

-4.1.
-NOERROR Extended DNS Error Code 1 - Unsupported DNSKEY Algorithm

-   The resolver attempted to perform DNSSEC validation, but a DNSKEY RRSET contained only unknown algorithms.
-The R flag should be set.

-4.2.
-NOERROR Extended DNS Error Code 2 - Unsupported DS Algorithm

-   The resolver attempted to perform DNSSEC validation, but a DS RRSET contained only unknown algorithms.
-The R flag should be set.

-4.3.
-NOERROR Extended DNS Error Code 3 - Stale Answer

-   The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached data instead of answering with an error.
-This is typically caused by problems on authoritative side, possibly as result of a DoS attack.
-The R flag should not be set, since retrying is likely to create additional load without yielding a more fresh answer.

-4.4.
-NOERROR Extended DNS Error Code 4 - Forged answer
+4.5.
+Extended DNS Error Code 4 - Forged Answer

    For policy reasons (legal obligation, or malware filtering, for instance), an answer was forged.
-The R flag should not be set.

-4.5.
-SERVFAIL Extended DNS Error Code 5 - DNSSEC Indeterminate
+4.6.
+Extended DNS Error Code 5 - DNSSEC Indeterminate

    The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.
-The R flag should not be set.

-4.6.
-SERVFAIL Extended DNS Error Code 6 - DNSSEC Bogus
+4.7.
+Extended DNS Error Code 6 - DNSSEC Bogus

    The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.
-The R flag should not be set.

-4.7.
-SERVFAIL Extended DNS Error Code 7 - Signature Expired
+4.8.
+Extended DNS Error Code 7 - Signature Expired

    The resolver attempted to perform DNSSEC validation, a signature in the validation chain was expired.
-The R flag should not be set.

-4.8.
-SERVFAIL Extended DNS Error Code 8 - Signature Not Yet Valid
+4.9.
+Extended DNS Error Code 8 - Signature Not Yet Valid

    The resolver attempted to perform DNSSEC validation, but the signatures received were not yet valid.

-The R flag should not be set.
+4.10.
+Extended DNS Error Code 9 - DNSKEY Missing

+   A DS record existed at a parent, but no supported matching DNSKEY record could be found for the child.

+4.11.
+Extended DNS Error Code 10 - RRSIGs Missing

+   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

+4.12.
+Extended DNS Error Code 11 - No Zone Key Bit Set

+   The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.

+4.13.
+Extended DNS Error Code 12 - NSEC Missing

+   The resolver attempted to perform DNSSEC validation, but the requested data was missing and a covering NSEC or NSEC3 was not provided.